Rallying: Historic

-Any Vehicle
+Any vehicle

 As regularity rallies and touring assemblies take place on open roads without a performance requirement, a rally organiser can hypothetically allow any street legal vehicle to enter.
 The Wacky Rally will permit campervans, fire appliances, busses or the Batmobile for example.
 Banger rallies generally permit any car purchased below a given value.
 The Gumball 3000 is known for permitting luxury and performance cars alongside ordinary cars, vans and some unconventional vehicles.

 In popular culture

+The saying "Trata de arrancarlo, Carlos" ("try to start it, Carlos") has become a well known phrase in Spain following the failure of Carlos Sainz and Luis Moya's Toyota Corrola at the 1998 RAC Rally.
+The crew were close to the finish of the rally, and potential championship titles, when their engine caught fire.
+Moya's repeated shouts were caught by TV cameras and have entered common speech and fiction even away from a motorsport context.